N1teshift/yaga2025sculptures/GUIDE.md

 This command runs the main Ansible playbook, which automates the entire configuration process for each Raspberry Pi.
 The playbook performs the following tasks in order:

-*   **1. System Preparation:**
+**1. System Preparation:**

-    *   Updates the package cache and upgrades all installed system packages.
+1.  **Update package cache:** Updates the list of available packages from the repositories.
+2.  **Upgrade installed packages:** Upgrades all installed system packages to their latest versions.
-    *   Installs essential software: `darkice` for audio streaming, `mpv` for audio playback, `paho-mqtt` for communication, and other system utilities.
+3.  **Install required packages:** Installs essential software: `darkice` (for audio streaming), `mpv` (for audio playback), `python3-paho-mqtt` (for MQTT communication), `rsync` (for file synchronization), `alsa-utils`, `python3-pip`, `git`, and `pulsemixer`.
+4.  **Install PulseAudio (PulseAudio mode only):** Conditionally installs `pulseaudio` if the `audio_backend` variable in `group_vars/all.yml` is set to `pulse`.
-    *   Disables WiFi power-saving to ensure a stable network connection.
+5.  **Disable WiFi power saving:** Creates a configuration file to disable WiFi power-saving mode, ensuring a stable network connection for streaming.

-*   **2. Audio Hardware Setup:**
+**2. Audio Hardware Setup:**

-    *   Detects the correct boot configuration file (`/boot/config.txt` or `/boot/firmware/config.txt`).
+6.  **Detect & Set Boot Config Path:** Checks for the correct location of the Raspberry Pi's boot configuration file (`/boot/config.txt` or `/boot/firmware/config.txt`) and sets a variable for use in subsequent tasks.
-    *   Enables the `iqaudio-codec` overlay to activate the IQaudIO HAT.
+7.  **Enable IQaudIO Codec & I2S:** Modifies the boot configuration to load the `iqaudio-codec` device tree overlay and ensures the I2S interface (`dtparam=i2s=on`) is enabled.
+Both are required to activate the IQaudIO sound card HAT.
-    *   Disables the Raspberry Pi's built-in audio to prevent conflicts.
+8.  **Disable Built-in Audio:** Disables the Raspberry Pi's onboard audio (`dtparam=audio=off`) to prevent conflicts with the IQaudIO HAT.
-    *   Reboots the Pi if any of these audio settings were changed, which is necessary for them to take effect.
+9.  **Reboot if Audio Config Changed:** Automatically reboots the Pi if any of the above boot settings were changed, as a reboot is required for them to take effect.
+10. **Find & Set IQaudIO Card Number:** Identifies and saves the system's card number for the IQaudIO sound card for use in mixer configuration.
+11. **Configure ALSA Mixer (Mic & Speaker):** Uses the `amixer` command to set the appropriate controls and volume levels for both the microphone input and speaker output channels.

-*   **3. Application & Audio Files:**
+**3. Application & Audio Files:**

-    *   Clones the official `Pi-Codec` git repository, which may contain helper scripts for the audio HAT.
-    *   Creates the main application directory at `/opt/sculpture-system`.
+12. **Create Sculpture System Directory:** Creates the main application directory at `/opt/sculpture-system` where all project files will be stored.
+13. **Check for ffmpeg on Control Node:** Verifies that the `ffmpeg` command-line tool is installed on the control machine (your WSL instance).
+The playbook will fail with an error if it's not found.
-    *   **On your control machine**, it converts all sample `.wav` files from the `samples` directory into the required format using `ffmpeg`.
+14. **Convert Loop Files Locally:** On your control machine, it creates a temporary directory, then uses `ffmpeg` to convert all `.wav` files from the `samples/` directory to the sample rate and channel count defined in the Ansible variables.
-    *   Copies the converted audio files from your machine to the `/opt/sculpture-system/` directory on each Pi.
+15. **Copy Converted Loop Files:** Copies the newly converted audio files from the temporary directory on your control machine to the `/opt/sculpture-system/` directory on each Raspberry Pi.
+16. **Clean Up Temporary Directory:** Removes the temporary directory and its contents from your control machine.

+**4. Configuration:**

+17. **Template Application Scripts:** Creates the `pi-agent.py`, `audio_manager.py`, and `system_manager.py` scripts from templates, filling in necessary configuration.
-    *   Copies the main `pi-agent.py` control script to `/opt/sculpture-system/` on each Pi.
+18. **Copy Status Collector:** Copies the `status_collector.py` script to the device.

-*   **4. Configuration:**
-    *   Generates a unique `darkice.cfg` file for each Pi from a template, inserting the correct server IP and sculpture ID.
+19. **Template darkice Configuration:** Generates a `darkice.cfg` file from a template, customized with the control node's IP and the sculpture's ID for streaming audio to the server.
-    *   Configures PulseAudio with the correct sample rate to match the project's audio settings.
-    *   Creates a `pi-agent` configuration file at `/etc/sculpture/audio.conf`.
+20. **Configure PulseAudio Rate:** If using PulseAudio, it sets the correct default and alternate sample rates in `/etc/pulse/daemon.conf`.
+21. **Configure ALSA for Shared Access:** If using ALSA, it creates an `/etc/asound.conf` file to allow multiple applications to use the audio device simultaneously.
+22. **Create PulseAudio Sink:** If using PulseAudio, it sets up a special "null sink" which is used for routing and monitoring audio within the system.
+23. **Enable PulseAudio TCP Access:** Allows remote monitoring of PulseAudio streams over the network for debugging.

-*   **5. Service Management:**
+**5. Service Management:**

-    *   Sets up and installs `systemd` service files for `darkice`, `pi-agent`, `player-live`, and `player-loop`.
+24. **Install systemd Services:** Creates and installs `systemd` service files for `darkice`, `pi-agent`, `player-live` (for live playback), and `player-loop` (for local track playback).
 This allows the applications to run as background services.
-    *   Enables and starts the `darkice`, `player-live`, and `pi-agent` services so they launch on boot.
+25. **Enable and Start Services:** Enables and starts the `darkice`, `player-live`, `player-loop`, and `pi-agent` services so they launch on boot.
+26. **Disable player-loop by Default:** Immediately disables and stops the `player-loop` service, as it's only intended to be activated on demand by the `pi-agent`.
+27. **Ensure pi-agent is Running:** Double-checks that the main `pi-agent` service is started and enabled.
-    *   Grants the `pi-agent` script passwordless `sudo` permissions to start and stop the other audio-related services, allowing it to control the system autonomously.
+28. **Grant Sudo Access to pi-agent:** Adds a `sudoers` file that allows the `pi-agent` script to start and stop the other audio-related services without needing a password, enabling autonomous control.

 The playbook handles all the setup, so you don't have to configure each Pi manually.

 # Verify deployment
 ansible sculptures -i edge/ansible/hosts.ini -m ping

-## Step 7: Pre-configure Icecast Hostname (Critical)

-Before you install the control node services, you must configure the Icecast server template.
-This ensures that when Icecast is installed, it's already set up to allow other devices on your network (like the Raspberry Pis) to connect to the audio streams.

-1.  **Open the Icecast template file** with a text editor.
-This file is located at `server/templates/icecast.xml`.
-2.  **Find the `<hostname>` tag** and replace `localhost` with the WSL IP address you found in Step 5.

-    *Before:*
-    ```xml
-    <hostname>localhost</hostname>
-    ```

-    *After (example):*
-    ```xml
-    <hostname>172.20.10.2</hostname>
-    ```
-3.  **Save and close the file.**

-This is a one-time setup.
-The Ansible playbook will now use your pre-configured file during installation.

-## Step 8: Audio-HAT Preparation (required for IQaudIO CODEC / Codec Zero)
-On each Pi:

-1. `sudo alsactl --file Codec_Zero_OnboardMIC_record_and_SPK_playback.state restore IQaudIOCODEC`
-2. *(optional)* `sudo alsactl store`
-3. Test: `arecord -D hw:1,0 -f S16_LE -c 2 -r 44100 -d 5 test.wav && aplay -D hw:1,0`
-4. Copy to wsl: `scp pi@sculptureX:~/test.wav .` and check for sound

-## Step 9: Install Control Node Services
+## Step 8: Install Control Node Services

 Now, run the Ansible playbook that installs and configures all the local services on your WSL machine (Icecast, Liquidsoap, Mosquitto, Node-RED).